rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ### (Optional) Lab 3: Running on a remote Spark cluster

-The workbench is flexible to run experimentation on big data using HDInsight Spark clusters.
+Workbench is flexible to run experimentation on big data using HDInsight Spark clusters.
 Note that the HDInsight cluster must use Azure Blob as the primary storage (and Azure Data Lake storage is not supported yet).
 Additionally, we need SSH access to the HDInsight cluster in order to execute experiments in this mode.

 The first step in executing in HDInsight cluster is to create a compute target and run configuration for an HDInsight Spark cluster using the following command: